 Only a small portion of the world's refugees has managed to seek asylum in developed countries and find some kind of sanctuary.
 Although the number of people needing protection has increased dramatically, the current asylum system has become controversial in Western countries, spurring a heated political debate.
 Two related questions have fuelled this debate.
-The first question is how potential refugees can seek asylum in a humanitarian and safe way.
-The second is connected to the host societies and the extent to which they want or are able to welcome newcomers, offer them protection, and subsequently integrate them into society.
+The first question is: how can potential refugees seek asylum in a humanitarian and safe way?
+The second is connected to the host societies: to what extent do they want or are they able to welcome newcomers, offer them protection, and subsequently integrate them into society?
 The second question is examined in more detail in the following, as it deals specifically with the labor market integration of refugees in host countries.
-The labor market integration of immigrants has been a subject of academic interest for some time.
-However, very few countries have analyzed labor market integration by intake categories, which would allow distinction between groups such as labor migrants, refugees, family reunion migrants, etc. This paper discusses the labor market trajectories, employment, and income of refugees in Western countries in relation to other intake categories-labor migrants and family reunion migrants-as well as the sub-category of resettled refugees.
+The labor market integration of immigrants has been a subject of academic interest for some time and is increasing.
+However, due to data limitation, a limited number of countries have analyzed labor market integration by intake categories, which would allow distinction between groups such as labor migrants, refugees, family reunion migrants, and so on.
+This article discusses the labor market trajectories, employment, and income of refugees in Western countries in relation to labor migrants and family reunion migrants as well as the sub-category of resettled refugees.